CamiloGTR/awesome-software-for-students/README.md

 ## Photos & Images
 * [GIMP](https://www.gimp.org/): GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems
-* [ShareX](https://getsharex.com/): ShareX is a free and open-source screenshot and screencast utility for Microsoft Windows
+* [ShareX](https://getsharex.com/): A free and open-source screenshot and screencast utility for Microsoft Windows.
 * [Greenshot](http://getgreenshot.org/): A tool for making screenshots you can get on your Windows PC.
 * Inkscape - Professional vector graphics editor for all platforms.
 (GNU GPL)
 * Krita - Painting program made by artists.
 (GNU GPLv3)